n-widmer/YT_Downloader/README.md

 To run this program:
 1. make sure you have pip installed
 2. run the command "pip3 install yt-dlp"
+3. adjust the variable "outputPath" to whatever output folder you would like
-3. head over to YouTube and grab the url of the video you want to download
+4. head over to YouTube and grab the url of the video you want to download
+5. make sure you are inside the directory that has the yt_downloader.py file
-4. run the program with the command line using the command "python3 yt_downloader "url goes here"
+6. run the program with the command line using the command: python3 yt_downloader.py "video URL"